Chewing the Scenery

 - Crispin Glover in River's Edge, I know he was suppose to be a cokehead but Glover played him too much like the dark side of George Mcfly complete with stuttering threats and nervous chatter.
 I know he got high praise for the role, but I couldn't help but think he wasn't just Chewing the scenery so much that the character rose laughs out of me instead of fear or intimidation.

-- Reb Brown in almost anything he does, compelete with over the top yelling at the top of your lungs acting style like most 80s action stars, his highlight though would be Space Mutiny with lines such as
+- Reb Brown in almost anything he does, complete with over the top yelling at the top of your lungs acting style like most 80s action stars, his highlight though would be Space Mutiny with lines such as

-"Let's get out there and KICCCKKK SOOMMMEEE ASSSSSS!"
+"SON OF A BITCCCCCCCCCCCCCHHHHHHHHHHHHH!""LEEEEAAA WAAATTTCCHHH OOUUUUTTTT!""AHHHHAAAHAAAAAA""C'mon MOOOVVEEE, MOOOVVEEE,MOOVVVEEE, MOOOVVVVEEE,MOOOVVVEEE!""Let's get out there and KICCCKKK SOOMMMEEE ASSSSSS!"

 - And in another movie called Strike Commando after a little kid dies he screams the villians name like this

-- That Tom Riddle fellow in the Harry Potter Films.
+- That Tom Riddle fellow in the Harry Potter films.
 In every.
 Single.
 Scene.
 He consumes more scenery than unicorn blood.
 All of Voldemort's portrayers have their moments, but Ralph Fiennes especially.
 He even has videos dedicated to the anticipation of his most hammiest of moments on Youtube.

 - TROLL IN THE DUNGEON!!!!!